-Narcotics & Drugs Other Than Alcohol
+Narcotics & Drugs Other Than Cannabis

 The illegal possession, use, abuse, distribution, or manufacture of narcotics, dangerous drugs, or hallucinogens by a member of the College community is considered a serious threat to the health and personal welfare of individuals and a violation of expected behavior.